Rubio Questions D.C. Panel on China Influence

 With one eye on Australia, where Beijing has made deep inroads into local and national politics, the United States is struggling to come to grips with the scale and scope of Chinese influence operations inside its own borders.

-On Friday, Sen. Marco Rubio, a Florida Republican, asked the Wilson Center, a non-partisan think tank in Washington, D.C., to disclose the political affiliation of a member of an upcoming panel meant to discuss those very influence operations.
+On Friday, U.S. Sen. Marco Rubio, a Florida Republican, asked the Wilson Center, a nonpartisan think tank in Washington, to disclose the political affiliation of a member of an upcoming panel meant to discuss those very influence operations.
 The letter highlights the growing concerns among lawmakers and government officials about covert Chinese influence in the United States and around the world.

 The May 9 panel is slated to discuss Chinese political interference activities conducted by the United Front Work Department, a Chinese Communist Party agency designed to shape the political discourse in foreign countries to more closely align with the party’s interests.
 The panel description states that “the ‘influence’ issue is often poorly defined, exaggerated, and abused.”

 But the event notice fails to mention that one of the panelists, Wang Huiyao, holds an official position in the United Front Work Department itself.
-It merely describes Wang as the “founder and president of the Center for China and Globalization,” a Beijing-based think tank.
+It merely describes Wang as the founder and president of the Center for China and Globalization, a Beijing-based think tank.

-Rubio, who is chairman of the Congressional-Executive Commission on China, asked the Wilson Center if it was aware of Wang’s affiliation with the department, and requested that the center disclose that affiliation publicly.
+Rubio, who is chairman of the Congressional-Executive Commission on China, asked the Wilson Center if it was aware of Wang’s affiliation with the department and requested that the center disclose that affiliation publicly.

 “Chinese President and Communist Party General Secretary Xi Jinping has characterized the United Front Work Department and its political influence activities as one of the party’s ‘magic weapons,’” Rubio writes, according to a copy of the letter reviewed by Foreign Policy.
-“As such, the United Front Work Department has come under needed and growing scrutiny in connection with the Chinese government’s increasingly aggressive displays of ‘sharp power’ around the world.”
+“As such, the United Front Work Department has come under needed and growing scrutiny in connection with the Chinese government’s increasingly aggressive displays of ‘sharp power’ around the world.

 “That this event’s focus is on Chinese influence operations creates an even greater imperative for transparency about Mr. Huiyao Wang’s roles and affiliations within the Chinese government apparatus.”